geokit/geokit/README.markdown

 		irb> res.full_address
 		=> "Syracuse, NY, USA"

 Not exactly what we were looking for.
 We know that Syracuse is in Italy, so we can tell the Google Geocoder to prefer results from Italy first, and then wander the Syracuses of the world.
 To do that, we have to pass Italy's ccTLD (country code top-level domain) to the `:bias` option of the `geocode` method.
+You can find a comprehensive list of all ccTLDs here: http://en.wikipedia.org/wiki/CcTLD.

 		irb> res = Geokit::Geocoder::GoogleGeocoder.geocode('Syracuse', :bias => 'it')
 		irb> res.full_address